toby1984/LittleFuzz/README.md

 # Extras

-Additionally, there's the littlefuzz-extra module includes all of `littlefuzz-core` plus
+Additionally, there's the littlefuzz-extra module that includes all of `littlefuzz-core` plus

 - `DifferentValueGenerator`: A wrapper for `IPropertyValueGenerator` instances that makes sure the newly assigned value is never equal to the current property value
 - `Randomizer`: Helper functions (like selecting N random values out of a Java `Collection` etc) to generate randomized property values using a `java.util.RandomGenerator`.